WoutDLN/rp4if/md/06-installiipimage.md

 --

-.note[**Question:** even if our website didn't have to be IIIF-compliant, what would the benefet be of installing a dedicated image server for your website?]
+.question[**Question:** even if our website didn't have to be IIIF-compliant, what would the benefet be of installing a dedicated image server for your website?]

 ---